- What's New

 Frequently Asked Questions - Volunteers

 We have compiled a list of the most commonly asked questions by potential volunteers.
-If you have more questions, please feel free to email or raise them during the telephone interview.
+If you have more questions, please feel free to email or raise them during your phone interview.
 You will receive more detailed information if you are accepted into the program.

 What are the benefits of volunteering my time at Kalani?